ma9317/BOOTCAMP_EDA_MIDTERM/README.md

 To better understand the relationship between Brent and WTI, several derived variables were constructed.
 The most important of these is the spread, defined as the difference between Brent and WTI prices.
 This variable captures the divergence between the two benchmarks and serves as the central focus of the analysis.

 Daily returns were also calculated to measure relative price changes over time.
-Both simple returns and log returns were computed, with log returns offering better mathematical properties for statistical analysis.
+Both simple returns and log returns were computed.
+I included the log returns for some more financial rigor and to more accurately stabilize large price movements.
+Log returns by nature are additive over time which makes them useful for time series models and specifically for volatility calculations.
 In addition, rolling volatility was calculated using a 20-day window, allowing for the examination of how market risk evolves over time.
-I included the log returns for some more financial rigor and to more accurately stabilize large price movements.
-Log returns by nature are additive over time which makes them useful for time series models and specifically for volatility calculations

 To assess the relationship between the two benchmarks, a 60-day rolling correlation was computed based on returns.
 This provides a dynamic view of how closely Brent and WTI move together across different market conditions.
 A relative spread measure was also introduced by scaling the spread by the WTI price, making it easier to compare spread magnitudes across different price levels.